Ceiling Dome Designs That Elevate Your Space

 Whenever we explain overhead curves to clients, we like to share a little history.
 Because when you put an overhead curve above your domestic space, you’re joining a tradition that goes back thousands of years.

 The Romans gave us the Pantheon, still one of the greatest vaults ever built.
 Standing inside, you feel both small and infinite.
-We felt that same awe when we visited it ourselves — the light pouring through the oculus, the perfect proportions.
-That’s why arching ceilings quickly became symbols of the heavens.
+We felt that same awe when we visited — the light pouring through the oculus, the perfect proportions.
+For that reason, arching ceilings quickly became symbols of the heavens.

 Centuries later, the Renaissance brought masterpieces like Brunelleschi’s arching ceiling in Florence and Michelangelo’s at St. Peter’s Basilica.
-They weren’t just roofs — they were architectural prayers in stone, meant to elevate the human spirit.
+They weren’t just roofs — they were architectural prayers in stone.
 Many of our clients say: “I want just a touch of that feeling at home.”
-And with today’s foam technology, we can give them exactly that — scaled for everyday life.
+And with today’s foam technology, surprisingly, we can give them exactly that.

-By the 18th and 19th centuries, domes moved into private estates and mansions.
-Grand foyers, ballrooms, libraries — each framed by a soaring ceiling dome.
-Today, residential dome ceiling design lets homeowners enjoy the same luxury in entryways, staircases, or living rooms — just without the scaffolding and centuries of stonework.
+By the 18th and 19th centuries, domes moved into private estates.
+Today, residential dome ceiling design lets homeowners enjoy the same luxury — scaled appropriately for everyday living.

 What excites us most is blending that history with modern life.
 A rounded ceiling in a family home doesn’t feel like a museum piece.
-Done right, it feels natural, timeless, and surprisingly cozy.
+On the contrary, done right, it feels natural, timeless, and surprisingly cozy.

 Types of Dome Ceiling Design